 Students admitted conditionally are notified of the terms of their admission in their admission letter.
-The conditions generally require completion of studies related to the admission prerequisites (economics, statistics, biology or earth science).
+The conditions generally require completion of studies related to the admission course prerequisites.
 Documentation that the conditions have been satisfied, such as official transcripts of courses taken, should be sent to the MES office as soon as possible after the completion of the work and no later than the date(s) specified in the student's letter of admission.
 If the requirement is not fulfilled by the date(s) specified, then the student may not enroll in any future core classes until the requirement(s) are completed.
 Students may take MES electives during this time.
 Only prerequisites in which the student earned a "C" or better will be accepted.